MobilityData/gtfs.org/docs/documentation/schedule/components/pathways.md

-#  Pathways Component
+#  Pathways
-The Pathways component contains features that allow the modeling of in-station, helping users navigate transit stations from beginning to end and across multiple levels.
-Some of these features make it possible to communicate the physical characteristics of each individual section of a path, estimate the time required to navigate them and to match this navigation information with the real-world wayfinding systems used in stations.
+Pathways contains features that allow to model large transit stations, helping riders navigate from station entrances and exists to the location where they board or disambark from a transit vehicle.
+Some of these features make it possible to communicate a path's physical characteristics and estimated navigation time, and real-world wayfinding systems employed in stations.

 ## Location types

 <div class="grid" markdown>

-This feature is used to classify relevant places within transit stations such as exits/entrances and boarding areas.
-This can help users by making it easier to identify the right entrance, exit or platform.
+Location types are used to classify key areas within transit stations such as exits/entrances, nodes or boarding areas, as well as their relationship.
+Location types serve as a fundation for modeling transit stations using Pathways.

 | Files associated      | [stops.txt](/schedule/reference/#stopstxt)                       |
 |-----------------------|---------------------------------|